samthebest/dump/sams-scala-tutorial/platonic-programming.md

 This is perhaps why Ruby, and especially Python, is becoming increasingly popular since they allow writing functions without containing scopes.

-Observe how these catestrophically stupid language design decisions only occur in basically 2 languages out of dozens of others, yet these two languages are the most popular.
+Observe how these catastrophically stupid language design decisions only occur in basically two languages out of dozens of others, yet these two languages are the most popular.
 Anyway, let's move on.

 # Principles of PP

 We give the principles only as Comparative Principles since in practice refactoring and improving code should happen in a sequence of small iterations (pull requests).

-Given functionally equivilent programs we ought to use the following principles to choose one over the other, where the principles given earlier take higher priority over those given later
+Given functionally equivalent programs we ought to use the following principles to choose one over the other, where the principles given earlier take higher priority over those given later

 ## 1. Triangulation Principle